W-David-Porter/acim/src/workbook/introduction/index.md

 Remember only this: you need not believe the ideas, you need not accept them [the ideas], and you need not even welcome them [the ideas].
 ²Some of them [the ideas] you may actively resist.
 ³None of this [neither believing, accepting noR welcoming] will matter, or decrease their [the ideas’] efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them [the ideas].
+⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use them [the ideas].
 ⁵Nothing more than that [using the ideas] is required.

 :::